boveus/blog/content/blog/guide-to-burp-suite.md

 In this example, any strings that are Rails objects that I pass in as arguments result in error code `500`, but other inputs tend to results in `200`, or `304`.
 This would further confirm some of the behavior I noticed when using the `Repeater` functionality earlier.

+The intruder tab can be useful if you encounter an area of a web application that seems to respond differently to different types of input.
+This can be useful for narrowing down what kind of potential vulnerability or unexpected behavior the server might be producing.

 ## Using scripts with Burp

 One of the most powerful uses for Burp is using it alongside a scripting language of some kind.
 Because Burp is a proxy, you can proxy a script's request through Burp just like you can with a browser request.